minhtrifit/windows-11-clone/README.md

 ![add app example 2](showcase/2.png)

-You new app will display on desktop:
+Your new app will display on desktop:

 ![add app example 3](showcase/3.png)